-A large number of collection agencies and legal businesses around the world employ the services of process servers.
+A large number of collection agencies and legal businesses around the world use the services of process servers.

 In the past, law enforcement agencies used to perform activities such as the ones listed above.
 However, the burden was too much for law enforcement officers, hence why Process Serving became a profession.